framevuerk/framevuerk/README.md

 // If you handle styles with webpack, import this.
 Else you can include this via <link rel="stylesheet">
 import 'framevuerk/dist/framevuerk.css'

-// Moment package, just if you want use fvDatepicker import Moment from 'moment'
+// PersianDate package, just if you want active more features for fvDatepicker import PersianDate from 'persian-date' Framevuerk.use('persian-date', PersianDate)
-Framevuerk.use('moment', Moment)

 // Hammer package, just if you want active touch actions support import Hammer from 'hammerjs'